ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     * Setting the environment variable ``ANSIBLE_SCP_EXTRA_ARGS=-T`` when running Ansible, or
     * Settings ``scp_extra_args = -T`` under the ``[ssh_connection]`` config section in ``ansible.cfg``

-.. note:: The ``-T`` is a valid argument only for scp clients that do the filename validation.
+.. note:: ``-T`` is a valid argument only for scp clients that perform the filename validation.
 If setting that extra argument results in an invalid argument error then it shouldn't be needed at all for the Ansible controller.